 - Providing instructions for your Guardians gives important direction and helps make sure your children are raised how you would prefer

 2) PRESERVE HARMONY – Your plans can anticipate potential problems and preserve family harmony.
 The late Elizabeth Taylor successfully used trust planning to maintain a peaceful outcome.
 Her plans were kept private, out of probate, and administered all of her assets.

 - Thorough planning can preserve harmony and lead to successful transitions

 3) STAY UPDATED– As your life changes and your family changes, your plans will also need to adapt.
-Heath Ledger’s will famously omitted his only daughter, leading to questions about what he intended and who should be his beneficiaries.
-Fortunately his family members agreed to gift their shares to his daughter, preventing costly legal battles.
+Heath Ledger’s will famously omit his only daughter, leading to questions about what he intended and who should be his beneficiaries.
+Fortunately, his family members agreed to gift their shares to his daughter, preventing costly legal battles.
 (HERE)

 Estate planning anticipates and minimizes future problems, for the benefit of your family and loved ones.